wp-plugins/custom-post-widget/readme.txt

 == Changelog ==

+= 2.5.2 =
+Changed require to require_once in custom-post-widget.php to solve a possible issue reported by John Sundberg.
+Updated SE translation files as provided by Andreas Larsson.

 = 2.5 =
 Added 'Content Block Information' to overview page, updated styling to reflect new 3.8 interface and rewrote javaScript code for inserting shortcode tag